skudsi490/bitcoin-coins-table/README.md

-# Coins Table
+# Bitcoin Coins Table

 ## Overview

-Coins Table is a web application designed to provide users with real-time cryptocurrency data, allowing them to compare and find the cheapest Bitcoin rates from various providers.
+Bitcoin Coins Table is a web application designed to provide users with real-time cryptocurrency data, allowing them to compare and find the cheapest Bitcoin rates from various providers.
 Built with modern web technologies, this project showcases a sleek UI and efficient backend integration.

 ## Features